xxx341/ecse473_f24_xxx341_ariac_entry/README.md

-# ARIAC Orders Subscriber Node
+# ARIAC Orders Subscriber and Trajectory Execution Node

-This repository contains a ROS package that implements a node to handle orders in the ARIAC (Agile Robotics for Industrial Automation Competition) simulation environment.
-The node subscribes to the `/ariac/orders` topic to receive incoming orders, queries the `/ariac/material_locations` service to retrieve storage locations for parts, and logs the results for further processing.
+This repository contains a ROS package designed to handle orders and execute trajectories in the ARIAC (Agile Robotics for Industrial Automation Competition) simulation environment.
+The node subscribes to the `/ariac/orders` topic to receive incoming orders, queries the `/ariac/material_locations` service for part locations, generates trajectories to pick up parts, and sends these trajectories to the Action Server for execution.

 ---

 ## Introduction

-The ARIAC Orders Subscriber Node is designed to support a simulated industrial automation system.
-It processes orders by:
-1. Subscribing to the `/ariac/orders` topic to receive order details.
-2. Querying the `/ariac/material_locations` service to locate required parts.
-3. Logging the results to assist in planning the robotic operations for fulfilling the orders.
+This ROS package integrates ARIAC simulation features into custom ROS nodes for industrial automation.
+It processes orders and uses the `/ariac/arm/follow_joint_trajectory` Action Server to command the robot to execute trajectories based on detected parts.

 ---

 ## Objectives

 This project aims to:
-- Demonstrate proficiency in ROS topics and services.
+1. Demonstrate proficiency in ROS topics, services, and actions.
-- Integrate ARIAC simulation features into custom ROS nodes.
-- Develop a system capable of parsing and processing industrial automation orders.
+2. Develop a trajectory execution pipeline using the Action Server.
+3. Implement logical camera-based part detection and transformation to generate robot trajectories.

 ---